-Microsoft Rewards is a program created by Microsoft to reward users for interacting with Bing and other Microsoft products.
-You can earn gift cards and other similar rewards with Microsoft Rewards.
+Microsoft Rewards is a program created by Microsoft that rewards users for interacting with Bing and other Microsoft products.
+You can earn gift cards (and other similar rewards) with Microsoft Rewards.
+Curious?

 Is Microsoft Rewards Worth Using?

-I think the program is worth the time to interact with.
+I think the program is worth the time it takes.
 The main reward I get often is Amazon gift cards, but there are some other neat rewards as well.

 You Can Get Various Gift Cards

-Keep in mind Microsoft expects you to use Bing naturally and they do not want to give you points for nonsensical searches.
+Keep in mind that Microsoft expects you to use Bing naturally, and they do not want to give you points for nonsensical searches.
 If you stray too far away from normal searching, Microsoft can and probably will ban you.

 Search for Things You Are Interested In

-When I do want to search for points, I search for news stories or things I heard about recently or I look up terms or concepts.
-Put some thought into your searches and everything and will go fine.
+When I do want to search for points, I search for news stories or things I heard about recently, or I look up terms or concepts.
+Put some thought into your searches and everything will go fine.

 Don't Use Auto Search or Bots

-It also should be obvious that using auto searches and bots this is cheating.
-Keep in my mind if Microsoft catches you cheating, they have every right at the point to ban you.
+It also should be obvious that using auto searches and bots is cheating.
+Keep in my mind that if Microsoft catches you cheating, they have every right to ban you.

 Only Use One Account

-One of the main ways to earn points to search with Bing and you can earn from searches made by computers and smartphones.
+One of the main ways to earn points is to search with Bing.
+You can earn from searches made on your computers and smartphones.

 There Is a Daily Limit on How Many Points You Can Earn

-There is a daily limit of how many points you can from searching and the mobile and desktop searching each have their own limits.
+There is a daily limit on how many points you can from searching, and the mobile and desktop searching each have their own limits.